Yorkshire Junior/Youth Constitution 2017

 11.8 Players can only be registered with one Member Club at a time.
 Insurance is only valid with the Member Club/Team a player is registered with.

 11.10 A player may only play in the age group for which they are registered, and this can only be 1 year above the current age group.
-For example an U10 can only register to play for the U10s (Year 5) or for the U11s (Year 6).
+For example to play an U10 can only register for the U10s (Year 5) or for the U11s (Year 6).

 12.1 All new registrations must be on an official registration form.